-A year and a half ago, we visited Mexico in late November for the first time.
+Several years ago, we visited Mexico in late November for the first time.
 I already posted about the birds we saw on that trip.
-But last summer, we went back to the Yucatan and saw a few more really cool birds.
-This group includes birds we saw in three places in the Yucatan: Merida, Playa Del Carmen and Tulum.
+The following summer, we went back to the Yucatan and saw a few more really cool birds.
+This group includes birds we saw in three places in the Yucatan: Merida, Playa Del Carmen (between Cancun and Tulum) and Tulum.

 Birds of Merida

 The houses where we stayed in Mexico were inside small walled yards.
 So whenever we stayed somewhere, I would try to get up on the roof to watch the birds in the early morning while everyone else was still asleep.
 This lovely White-Winged Dove was sitting up on the wires near the house where we stayed in Merida.

 Here is a Tropical Mockingbird sitting on top of PVC water tubes on a neighboring rooftop in Merida.
 They seem to like to sit up somewhere high early in the morning.

 Note: On our last visit to Merida and the nearby beach town of Progresso, we also saw Ruddy Ground Doves, Rock Pigeons, Great-Tailed Grackles, Magnificent Frigate Birds, Brown Pelicans and Double-Crested Cormorants.